dustingetz/dustingetz.github.io/pages/I'm Dustin Getz, digital citizen.md

 - ## Aphorisms for Founders and Product Managers id:: 66c0d597-0b75-4bb5-9237-6f61370d8922
 	- The first principle is that you must not fool yourself and you are the easiest person to fool. — Feynman
+	- Every failure has a moment where you saw it and looked away.
+That moment is the reason
 	- Assumptions are what gets you killed
 	- Opportunity is the space between your competitors' assumptions
 	- What we wish, that we readily believe. — Demosthenes